 A committee of the board of directors (the "Board") of Acadian Timber Corp. (the "Corporation") to be known as the Compensation, Nominating and Corporate Governance Committee (the "Committee") shall have the mandate set out below.
-The Board has passed a resolution as of February 9, 2010 approving this mandate (the "Mandate") as the mandate of the Committee, which was amended December 18, 2013.
+The Board has passed a resolution as of February 9, 2010 approving this mandate (the "Mandate") as the mandate of the Committee, which was amended on December 18, 2013, on March 16, 2018, and on December 4, 2019.